zilliztech/milvus-operator/docs/administration/security/enable-authentication.md

 # Authenticate User Access
 This topic describes how to manage user authentication in Milvus.

-Milvus supports authenticated access by username and password.
+Milvus supports authentication with username and password.

 ## Enable authentication in Milvus